Skip to content

 3. Code editor allows viewing and editing code files.

 4. Inspector provides settings and information based on recent actions and the currently active pane.
+(Note: inspector pane is collapsed by default.
+Expand it by clicking the hamburger button at the top of the collapsed pane - see previous image.)

 SQLMesh web UI panes

-It also contains five buttons:
+It also contains nine buttons:

-1. Add new tab opens a new code editor window.
+3. Add new tab opens a new code editor window.

-3. Run plan command executes the sqlmesh plan command.
+4. Run plan command executes the sqlmesh plan command.

-5. Change SQL dialect specifies the SQL dialect of the current tab for custom SQL queries.
+9. Change SQL dialect specifies the SQL dialect of the current tab for custom SQL queries.
 It does not affect the SQL dialect for the project.

 SQLMesh web UI buttons

-The default view contains three status indicators:
+The default view contains four status indicators:

 1. Editor tab language displays the programming language of the current code editor tab (SQL or Python).

-3. Error indicator displays the count of errors that occurred in the most recently run SQLMesh plan.
+4. Error indicator displays the count of errors in the project.

 SQLMesh web UI status indicators